A corporate action is an event initiated by a public company that affects the shares/equities issued by the company. For example:

 As you do not own the physical share/equity when trading CFDs, you neither acquire voting rights, nor any rights under a rights issue or similar event such as stock split, etc.

-Therefore, in order to ensure that there is no material impact to your open position(s), following an increase/decrease in the company’s share price, Plus500 will automatically add to/subtract from your balance the amount you would have incurred as an additional loss/profit (depending on your position’s direction).
+Therefore, in order to ensure that there is no material impact to your open position(s), following a corporate event, Plus500 will automatically adjust your account.
+For example, in the case of a dividend, Plus500 may add to/subtract from your balance the amount you would have incurred as an additional loss/profit (depending on your position’s direction).
+In the case of a Stock Split or a Reverse Stock Split, the number of shares and price will be updated, as necessary.
 This is referred to as an ‘Adjustment’.